iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.6.5 =
+Release Date: December 21, 2019

+* Fixed: Post Link is showing when post is updated for non-public posts.
+* Fixed: Incorrect HTML tag output in post edit page.
+* Fixed: Some Browser JS warnings.
+* Fixed: Some CSS issues with WordPress v5.3.2.

 = 1.6.4 =
 Release Date: November 27, 2019